Our 10 best places to spend New Year’s Eve 2021!

 1. Las Vegas

 Of course Vegas is world renowned for being a party site year round.
 But it really steps up on New Year’s.
 I could go into specific parties or places to be, but there’s honestly too many for this list.
 Start at the street party on Fremont Street and then the world is your oyster.
-This year (New Year 2019-20) there are going to be live performances by Christina Aguilera, Drake, Diplo, The Chainsmokers, Lady Gaga, The Offspring, Lizzo, Journey, Maroon 5, Third Eye Blind & Future (that we could find) at different venues around Vegas.
+In New Year 2019-20 there were live performances by Christina Aguilera, Drake, Diplo, The Chainsmokers, Lady Gaga, The Offspring, Lizzo, Journey, Maroon 5, Third Eye Blind & Future (that we could find) at different venues around Vegas.
 You’ll find something to do!

 “A little bit of this town goes a very long way.” – Hunter S. Thompson